oreccb/vrppd/README.md

 source venv/bin/activate
 pip install -r ./requirements.txt

-# Run baselone algorithm on a single problem
+# Run baseline algorithm on a single problem
 python3 main.py ./training_problems/problem1.txt

-# Visualize the solution using matplotlib (hard to see for 200 truck problems)
+# Visualize the solution using matplotlib (hard to see for 200 load problems)
 python3 main.py ./training_problems/problem1.txt --visualize

 # Run evaluation on training set using baseline algorithm (see below for variants)